BlinkZer0/Chord-and-Keys/README.md

 This project is orchestrated by a trio of AIs:

-* **ChatGPT Codex** – me, your friendly conductor.
+* **ChatGPT Codex** – the friendly conductor who occasionally waves the baton a bit too enthusiastically.
-* **Blink** – steadfast guardian of the One True HTML File.
+* **Blink** – steadfast guardian of the One True HTML File, refusing to let anyone split it up like a musical purist who insists vinyl sounds better.
-* **ClaudeAI** – keeps us in harmony and occasionally reminds us not to go flat.
+* **Claude** – the diplomatic one who keeps everyone in harmony, fixes the black piano keys when they go rogue, and makes sure large MIDI files don't crash the party.
+Also writes overly elaborate commit messages.

 Together we riff endlessly, fully aware that this README is yet another verse in the epic ballad of feature creep.
+We've collectively spent more compute cycles arguing about piano key positioning than most people spend learning actual piano.

 > Why did the musician break up with the metronome?
 It just kept saying "It's not you, it's *timing*."

 ## Contributing

 Open `chord_scale_library_html_tailwind_tone.html` in a modern browser and start exploring.
 Pull requests, new modes, and tasteful puns are welcome.
 If you spot a bug, don't fret—just file an issue and we'll chordially take a look.

+Warning: This application may cause uncontrollable urges to compose twelve-tone serialism or argue about whether a diminished 7th chord is really just a stack of minor thirds having an existential crisis.

 Happy composing!
 Remember: if you're going to change a line, make sure it's a good one.
+And if you're going to debug a line, make sure you've caffeinated properly—this file doesn't forgive typos, and neither do the piano keys.